 The limited size of the land made coexistence between these creatures difficult.
 So, fighting over territory and using magic on enemies was common.

-Another version of the legend says two giants occupying the ridge were fleeing from a demon.
+Another version of the Old Man of Storr legend says two giants occupying the ridge were fleeing from a demon.
 When they were running for their lives, they unwisely looked back and were turned into the cluster of giant stones.
 Now, they’re standing at the Storr to remind everyone that looking at a demon chasing after you turns you into spectacular landscape.

 If you like these legends of giants, you should also read our story about the waters of Sligachan on Skye.

-Here’s another story about the creation of this famous lump of rock.
+Here’s another story about the creation of the Old Man of Storr.
 It’s a little sad and romantic, so get the tissues ready.

 Scottish folklore tells of a little creature called a ‘brownie’.
 These looked like goblins and did small tasks to help humans.
 A man saved a brownie’s life in Skye and never asked for anything in return.
 They became great friends, but the brownie had to go away for a week.
 And when it was away, the man’s wife died, and then he died from a broken heart.